daisygunn/grow-restaurant/README.md

 ![](assets/images/user_stories_testing/manage_reservations.jpg)

 I decided that reservations with a date in the past would display with a status of 'expired' and would not be able to be edited or deleted as this could cause confusion for the user and also the admin user, therefore the edit & delete buttons do not display under these reservations.
 Reservations with a 'rejected' status can also not be changed for the same reasons.

+The status of 'expired' doesn't get pushed to the model and is used only when displaying the reservations to the user.

 Defensive programme has been used to prevent users editing/deleting reservations that they aren't meant to, if a user tried (by adding the reservation id in the url) they would be redirected back to manage reservations.